Kaskians: History

 The Kaska may have contributed to the fall of the Hittite empire in the Bronze Age collapse, c.
 1200 BC.
 Then they penetrated eastern Anatolia, and continued their thrust southwards, where they encountered the Assyrians.
-The Assyrian king Tiglath-Pileser I recorded late in the 12th century BC that the Kaska (whom he referred to as "Apishlu") and their Mushki and Urumu (Urumean) allies were active in what had been the Hatti heartland.
+The Assyrian king Tiglath-Pileser I recorded late in the 12th century BC that the Kaska (whom he referred to as "Apishlu") and their Mushki and Urumu (Urumeans) allies were active in what had been the Hatti heartland.
 Tiglath-Pileser defeated them, and the Kaska then disappear from all historical records.

 Repulsed by the Assyrians, a subdivision of the Kaska might have passed north-eastwards to the Caucasus, where they probably blended with the Proto-Colchian or Zan autochthons, forming a polity which was known as the Kolkha to the Urartians and later as the Colchis to the Greeks.
 Another branch might have established themselves in Cappadocia, which in the 8th century BC became a vassal of Assyria and ruled some Anatolian areas.

 According to I. Singer, Kaskians and Hattians are different branches of the same people.
 However, if the Hattians were assimilated by the Hittites, then the Kaskians were pushed to the periphery of their former territory.